Ephesians 2

 Ephesians 2:1-3Dead in Trespasses and Sins

 Paul describes the human condition before Christ as "dead in trespasses and sins."
-This is the spiritual reality - not merely weakened or wounded, but dead.
-Dead to God, separated, severed from life itself.
-Sin is not a minor failure; it is a death sentence.
+This is the spiritual reality - dead to God, separated, severed from life itself.
+Sin is a death sentence.
 And this condition extends to all people - Jew and Gentile alike, before the gospel reached them.

 "In time past ye walked according to the course of this world."
 The metaphor is movement, habit, a way of living.
 This walk was not chosen in isolation - it followed the current of the age, the patterns that shape how we speak, spend, and think when we are away from God.
 That walk is the outworking of spiritual death.

 "The prince of the power of the air" - an unsettling phrase for the Devil himself.
-He is not depicted as supreme, but as a power operating in the domain of this world.
+Paul depicts him as a power operating in the domain of this world.
 His influence shows itself in the "spirit that now worketh in the children of disobedience."
-This is Paul's way of saying: your sinful actions are not incidental.
-They are part of a larger rebellion against God, shaped by a malevolent intelligence.
+This is Paul's way of saying: your sinful actions are part of a larger rebellion against God, shaped by a malevolent intelligence.

 "Fulfilling the desires of the flesh and of the mind."
-Not just bodily appetite (flesh) but also the mental desires - pride, ambition, the cravings of an ego unchecked by God.
-Paul includes both because both can be forms of rebellion against God's lordship.
+Paul includes both bodily appetite (flesh) and mental desires - pride, ambition, the cravings of an ego unchecked by God - because both can be forms of rebellion against God's lordship.

 "By nature the children of wrath."
-Paul does not say humans are wrath-worthy only after deliberate sin.
-He says it is a matter of nature - the default state inherited by all.
-This is not a charge to despair but a statement of fact that makes grace necessary.
-You do not earn wrath; you are born into a condition that stands under God's just judgment.
+Paul says it is a matter of nature - the default state inherited by all.
+This is a statement of fact that makes grace necessary.
+You are born into a condition that stands under God's just judgment.

 Ephesians 2:4-7But God, Who Is Rich in Mercy